ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 builder.AddSqlServerDbContext<OrdersContext>("WebDevWorkshopOrders");
 ```

-The last step if to make sure the migrations are being run.
+The last step is to make sure the migrations are being run.
 And as mentioned before, in development, it is fine to run them during startup.

 So, open the __Program.cs__ file, and add the following code right after the creation of the web application, to run the migrations at startup